solaluset/yabi/README.md

 ## Converting Python files

 You don't need to convert anything because `.py` files can be imported into `.by`.
-YABI provides `yabi-convert` in case you still want to convert, but it gives kinda goofy results (it should still work though).
+YABI provides `yabi-convert` in case you still want to convert.
+The output may be a little weird but should still be correct.

 ```bash
 yabi-convert something.py > something.by